Policies Targeting Existing Buildings

 Commercial and multifamily benchmarking

-The Chicago Energy Use Benchmarking Ordinance requires commercial and multifamily buildings greater than 50,000 square feet to benchmark using Portfolio Manager and publicly disclose the information.
+The Chicago Energy Use Benchmarking Ordinance requires commercial and multifamily buildings greater than 50,000 square feet to benchmark using ENERGY STAR® Portfolio Manager and publicly disclose the information.
 Owners must provide reports annually and have a trained professional verify their data every three years.
-The city discloses buildings-specific data to the public on their website.
+The city discloses buildings-specific data to the public on its website.
 The city adopted the ordinance in September 2013 and it became effective in June 2014.

 Chicago offers training and guidance to building owners through a help center hotline.
 Chicago also worked with local utilities to simplify the data collection process by ensuring owners have access to whole-building energy use data for buildings.
 The Ordinance currently covers 73% of commercial buildings and 67% of multifamily buildings within the city.